meefs/prvhash/README.md

 condition" is not synchronized with the moment the `HashPos` resets to 0.
 This fact tells that the "boundary condition" logic "happens" beyond the common math, in some way, implicitly.
-One has to ask themselves - how it is possible to "embed" at least Rule 102/153 with boundary handling (but much more than that) into a function as simple (and affine/linear in [F_2](https://en.wikipedia.org/wiki/GF(2))) as PRVHASH-1?
+One has to ask themselves - how it is possible to "embed" at least Rule 102/153 with boundary handling, and much more than that, into a function as simple (and affine/linear in [F_2](https://en.wikipedia.org/wiki/GF(2))) as PRVHASH-1?
 Beside that, as with the graphs above, presence of exact Rule 102/153 imagery implies presence of "logic understandable to a human mind", and from computer